Salisbury, Massachusetts is a small town on the North Shore of Massachusetts along the New Hampshire border.

 It is not clear exactly where Morrill Point or the burial mound is located in Salisbury but Christopher W. Pittman, the owner of the Cellar Walls website, which is dedicated to historical ruins in New England, posted several photographs of the burial mound on his website.
 It appears to be in an undeveloped wooded area surrounded by boulders and stone walls.

-According to the book History of Amesbury: Including the First Seventeen Years of Salisbury by Joseph Merrill, the Pennacook have left behind a lot of evidence of their activities in Salisbury:
+According to Joseph Merrill in his book History of Amesbury: Including the First Seventeen Years of Salisbury, the Pennacook have left behind a lot of evidence of their activities in Salisbury:

 “The favorite haunts of natives seem to have been near the sea and Merrimac.
 At Salisbury, near the marsh, immense piles of clam shells were found and have remained until recently.
 Among these, relic seekers have found many arrow heads and some bones which show by whom these accumulations were made.”